Montagu Burrows: Early life and naval career

-Born in Hadley, England, the son of Lieutenant-General Montagu Burrows (1775–1848) of the British Army and his wife, Mary Ann Pafford, daughter of Captain Joseph Larcom, Royal Navy, Montagu Burrows attended Kingsmills' Boys School in Southampton and entered the Royal Naval College, Portsmouth in 1832.
+Montagu Burrows was born in Hadley, England, the son of Lieutenant-General Montagu Burrows (1775–1848) of the British Army and his wife, Mary Ann Pafford, daughter of Captain Joseph Larcom, Royal Navy.
+He attended Kingsmills' Boys School in Southampton and entered the Royal Naval College, Portsmouth in 1832.
 In 1834, he joined HMS Andromache as a midshipman, and then returned to the college as a mate in 1842.
 He served on anti-piracy patrols on the East Indies Station under Henry Ducie Chads and was decorated for his service at the bombardment of Acre in 1840.
 Burrows became an instructor in gunnery in HMS Excellent for six years from 1846.
 Promoted to Commander in 1852, he decided to study at Oxford and was placed on half-pay.

 Academic career

 While on half pay, Burrows matriculated at Magdalen Hall, Oxford, and read for the final school of literae humaniores.
 Obtaining first-class honours in 1856, he continued his studies and in 1857 obtained another "first" in the newly established School of Law and History.
 He is believed to have been the first person, as well as the oldest, to obtain a "double first" at Oxford in these subjects.
 For the following five years, he tutored students preparing for their examinations and published a popular guide to Oxford undergraduate examinations called Pass and Class.

-In 1862, All Souls College, Oxford established the post of Chichele Professor of Modern History.
+In 1862, All Souls College, Oxford, established the post of Chichele Professor of Modern History.
 Burrows competed for it and was selected as its first occupant over younger competitors, including William Stubbs, Edward Freeman, and James Anthony Froude.
 From 1862 until his retirement in 1900, Burrows regularly lectured on the history of the Royal Navy.
 His most important books on naval history were his biography of Admiral Edward Hawke (1886).
 His other works included his memoir of his former commander, Sir Henry Ducie Chads (1869), a study of the Cinque Ports (1883), and a contribution to the Memoirs of Sir Astley Cooper Key by Vice-Admiral Philip Howard Colomb (1898).

 Burrows was active in Oxford church affairs as chairman of the Oxford branch of the English Church Union until 1866, secretary of the Universities' Mission to Central Africa, a founder of the Church of Sts Philip and James in North Oxford, president of the Church Schools Managers and Teachers Association, and a member of the group that founded Keble College, Oxford.
 He contributed often to the Church and State Review, The Churchman, and The Guardian.

 Burrows was chairman of the school of modern history from 1889 to 1893.
 Due to increasing deafness, he retired from the active duties of Chichele Professor in 1900, when Charles Oman was appointed to take them over, but Burrows continued to hold the chair and to take part in university, city, and church affairs.